 GERC therefore, decide that the action of the respondent demanding merger of the three connections is valid and legal, and as aconsequence denial of NOC for open access is also valid.

-- TNERC Hikes Power Tariff in the State Read more
+- Power outage in city areas Read more